 – or –

 Type the identifier of the external test case manually.
-For instance, to bind a test case to a Zephyr test case, use the following format:
+Use the following format:

 To remove a link between a TestComplete test case and an external test case, clear the Link to external test case column.

 When you execute your test project, TestComplete automatically runs all the enabled test items that can be managed on the Test Items page.
 Besides, you can run the desired test items manually in one of the following ways: